BastiTee/pyntrest/README.md

 * You can provide a text file providing album and image descriptions and some configuration options
 * YouTube videos can be embedded as well
-* Each folder can serve additional blog-like content either as intro before the content or in between images.
-Blog content can be provided in Mardown or HTML (or combined)
+* Each folder can serve additional blog-like content either as intro before your album/images or between images.
+Blog content can be provided as Markdown or HTML (or combined)

-See sections below for details how to configure.
+See the configuration section below for details on how to configure.

 ### Limitations

-PYntrest is focussed on simple web photo albums.
+Pyntrest is focussed on simple web photo albums.
 It is neither a blog CMS, nor does it support social features or some kind of a plug-in architecture.
 If you just want to share some photos with your family and friends on your own server, then Pyntrest is for you.
 If you want more, consider checking out other awesome flat-file CMS like [Grav](https://getgrav.org/) or [Automad](http://automad.org/).

 ## How to start